KasperNurminen/gameservice/README.md

 __Basic player functionalities:__
 Every user who has the role of player is able to purchase games from the course’s mockup payment service.
 Players are also able to play the purchased games, but not any non-purchased titles.

 Players are able to find games via a search (by at least name) or via a category that the developer decided.
 A game must have exactly one category.
 The search can also filter by games that the player own, so that no non-purchased titles are visible.
+The filter can use the payments-model and filter it by player.

 __Basic developer functionalities:__
 A developer can add and edit their titles from the same view.
 The functionalities are the same, only the texts are different with editing and creating new.
 A developer also has a “my games” -view, which displayes sales statistics and game inventory for each game.
 Game-model has a developer-attribute, so that each game knows who is allowed to edit or remove the game and who isn’t.

 __Game/service interaction:__
 When player has finished playing a game (or presses submit score), the game sends a postMessage to the parent window containing the current score.
 This score is saved to the Score-model.
 The highscores are displayed on the same page as the game.
 A player can view their personal high scores from their own profile page.
 The scores are transmitted using postMessage.

 __Save/load and resolution feature:__
 The service supports saving and loading for games with the simple message protocol described in Game Developer Information.
 A saved game data is saved to the savedata-object.
 Each time a game sends the LOAD_REQUEST -message, the service checks whether a save data exists.
 If it does, it sends the save data to the game.
 The game can also send the SETTINGS-command, which for example sets the resolution.
 This is not saved to the service, as the game should send the command each time it has loaded.